salon-management

 What To Do Next

 If you are on Treatwell and questioning the cost, the right answer depends on how much of your new-client pipeline depends on their marketplace.
 For salons that rely on it for discovery, switching overnight is a real risk.
+Our step-by-step Treatwell migration guide walks you through exporting your clients and going live on your own booking page without losing a single appointment.

-But if you already have a client base, a Google presence, or a social following — paying thousands per year in commissions is money that could stay in your business.
+But if you already have a client base, a Google presence, or a social following — paying thousands per year in first-visit commissions is money that could stay in your business.

-Read our full side-by-side breakdown at Treatwell vs DoTheBeauty, or start a 7-day trial and build your booking site to see what the alternative looks like in practice.
+Read our full side-by-side breakdown at Treatwell vs DoTheBeauty, or start a free 7-day trial and build your booking site to see what the alternative looks like in practice.

 DoTheBeauty